Oreo Cheesecake

 Questions

 How many Oreos in a package? / How many packages will I need?
 A standard 14.3 oz (405 g) package of Oreos in the US has 36 cookies.
-For this recipe, you’ll need 24 cookies for the crust, 15 for filling, and about 8-10 for the topping.
+For this recipe, you’ll need 30 cookies for the crust and 12-15 for filling.
+You can also add more crushed Oreos on top.
 So you’ll need to buy 2 packages in total.
-If Oreo cookies are sold in a sleeve where you live – a 137 g sleeve of cookies is 14 cookies.
+If Oreo cookies are sold in a sleeve where you live – a 137 gram sleeve of cookies is 14 cookies.
 So you’d need 4 sleeves, or 3 sleeves if you don’t plan on putting an cookies on top of the cheesecake.

 Can you make cheesecake the night before?
 Yes, cheesecake is the perfect dessert to make ahead of time because it needs to chill in the fridge for at least 6 hours before serving.
 I typically make the cheesecake the day before I plan to serve it, and then make the topping in the morning of the day of.